strands-project/strands_documentation/docs/index.md

 ## Semantic Object Maps (SOMa)

 The outputs of person detection and 3D mapping are stored in our Semantic Object Map (SOMa) which captures the information the robot gathers over long durations in a central store which supports a range of visualisations and queries.
 This is described [here](soma).
+SOMa is backed by our integration of [MongoDB](https://www.mongodb.org) into ROS: [MongoDB Store](mongodb_store/mongodb_store).

 ## Long-Term Data Processing (FreMEn and QSRLib)

 After data is collected in SOMa our systems process it using various techniques.
 Major outputs of STRANDS include [FreMen](fremen) which provides frequency-based modelling for the temporal dimension of spatial representations, and [QSRLib](http://qsrlib.readthedocs.io/en/latest/), a library for generating qualitative spatial relations from sensor data.

 # Datasets